nunezlagos/nunezlagos/README.md

 #### Technologies I'm Exploring

-- **📱 PHP:** Specializing in solutions to fix software issues using PHP, with frameworks like Laravel and CodeIgniter.
+- **PHP:** Specializing in solutions to fix software issues using PHP, with frameworks like Laravel and CodeIgniter.
-- **🗃️ SQL:** Managing relational databases for efficient data storage and retrieval, including PL/SQL, using phpMyAdmin with MySQL.
+- **SQL:** Managing relational databases for efficient data storage and retrieval, including PL/SQL, using phpMyAdmin with MySQL.
-- **🐧 Linux:** Learning to manage Linux-based operating systems and creating effective workspaces for developers.
+- **Linux:** Learning to manage Linux-based operating systems and creating effective workspaces for developers.

 #### Contact